Jack McClelland (publisher): Career

-Many of the current heads of Canadian publishing companies got their start at McClelland and Stewart while Jack McClelland was running the company.
+Many subsequent heads of Canadian publishing companies got their start at McClelland and Stewart while Jack McClelland was running the company.

 Legacy and death

 In 1976 he was made an Officer of the Order of Canada and was promoted to Companion in 2000.

 He had been in poor health for some time when he died in Toronto in 2004 at the age of 81.